What are your biggest concerns regarding cryptocurrencies?

 Yes, cryptos are not a substitute for legal tender anywhere, but some countries allow trading in Bitcoins.
 The list is small as of now, but it will undoubtedly grow as more and more people become owners of cryptos.

-According to Investopedia, United States, Canada, Australia, and the European Union have somewhat of a positive stance towards Bitcoins.
+According to Investopedia, the United States, Canada, Australia, and the European Union have somewhat of a positive stance towards Bitcoins.
 And this list is growing.

 So, there goes your first concern.